Picture Me

 "Picture Me" is a song recorded by American country music artist Davis Daniel.
 It was released in May 1991 as the first single from his debut album Fighting Fire with Fire.
 The song reached No. 28 on the Billboard Hot Country Singles & Tracks chart.
-The song was written by Brian R. Shaw and Mentor Williams.
+The song was written by Brian R. Shaw, former RCA recording artist from the early/mid 1970’s, and Mentor Williams.